Akhaled19/React-gallery-app/README.md

-A galley that get photos from Flickr API
+A galley that get photos by search and navigation links from Flickr API

+##Project Features
+* Ability to see Travel Flickr API photos when rendering to the home page
+* Ability to search the Flickr API using the search form
+* Ability to click the navigation links to see sea, clouds, nature Flickr API photos
+* Ability to click broswer back and forward button to see previous navigations

 To get up and running, create a config file ``` var config = {My_key: `YOURAPIKEY` , My_Secret: `YOURAPISECRETKEY` }